 1 2 3 Drop in academic performance or achievement.
 Changes in eating habits, loss of appetite, weight loss or gain.
 Severe weight loss or gain and/or fatigue.
 Problems concentrating or confused thinking Changes in sleeping habits.
 Appearing tired, wanting to sleep all the time, frequent nightmares, difficulty sleeping.
 Physical signs of harm that are repeated or appear non-accidental.
 Changes in activity and mood.
 Student generally seems sad or low, irritable or angry.
 Increased isolation from friends or family, socially withdrawn.
 Abusing drugs or alcohol.
 Expressing feelings of failure, uselessness or loss of hope and lack of interest.
 Overly suspicious of others.
-Talking or joking about self-harm or suicide Repeated physical pain or nausea with no evident cause.
+Talking or joking about self- harm or suicide Repeated physical pain or nausea with no evident cause.

 Excessive worrying or fear.

-Vague and on-going aches and pains such as headaches and stomach ache.
+Changes in clothing - e.g. long sleeves in warm weather Talking about how they would carry out suicide.
+Vague and on-going aches and pains such as Secretive behaviour such as: Sees or hears things that others do not. headaches and stomach ache.

-Changes in clothing - e.g. long sleeves in warm weather

-Secretive behaviour such as:

 Skipping PE or getting changed out of sight.

-An increase in lateness to or absence from school.
+Dangerous or illegal thrill seeking An increase in lateness to or absence from school. behaviour.
 Neglect of personal appearance or hygiene.

-Talking about how they would carry out suicide.

-Sees or hears things that others do not.

-Dangerous or illegal thrill seeking behaviour.